-MORAL PHYSIOLOGY.
-A Treatise on Population by Ronger DALE OWES.
-This work is one of the first importance, not only as a reply to Malthus, but also as supplying to every father and mother of a family the knowledge by which, without injury to health or violence to the moral feeling, any further increase which is not desired may be prevented, more especially in cases where the health of the mother or the diminished income of the father importatively advises no further addition to the number of offspring.
-This work is ill started with a frontispieco.
-Price including postage, 63 ets.
+This work is one of the first importance, not only as a reply to Malthus, but also as supplying to every father and mother of a family the knowledge by which, without injury to health or violation to the moral feeling, any further increase which is not desired may be prevented, more especially in cases where the health of the mother, or the diminished income of the father, imperatively advises no further addition to the number of offspring.
+Price including postage, 68 cents.